-The top line of the graph is rising because nitrogen-fertilizer-related emissions are rising.
+To a significant extent, the top line of the graph is rising because nitrogen-fertilizer-related emissions are rising.
 In the graph, emissions from the production and use of nitrogen fertilizer are recorded in seven categories:

 - 3a.
 Direct emissions from farm fields (nitrous oxide, N2O); - 3b.
-Indirect emissions-off-site emissions from nitrogen fertilizer runoff, leaching, or volatilization (N_2O) ; - 3c.
+Indirect emissions-off-site emissions from nitrogen fertilizer runoff, leaching, or volatilization - 3c.
 Emissions from the carbon in granular urea fertilizer (carbon dioxide, CO2); - 3d.
 Emissions from the carbon in some other nitrogen fertilizers (CO2); - 3e.
 Emissions from nitrogen fertilizer production facilities (mostly CO2, but also N2O); - 3f.
 Upstream emissions from the production and processing of the natural gas used in the production of nitrogen fertilizer (methane, CH4, and CO2); and - 3g.
 Emissions from transport of fertilizer to distribution and retail facilities and onward to farms (mostly CO2).

-Emissions from nitrogen fertilizer production and use have more than doubled since 1990, driven by rising application rates and tonnage.
-ECCC explains: "inorganic nitrogen consumption has more than doubled, from 1.2 Mt N in 1990 to 2.9 Mt N in 2020."
-See Figure 4.
-Based on current trends, a business-as-usual scenario could see fertilizer-related emissions nearly double again by 2050.
-To counter this strong upward trend and inflect the line downward, vigorous policy interventions are needed.
-In 2020, total emissions related to nitrogen fertilizer (from all seven categories) were 22.2 Mt CO2e-making this the second largest source, after cattle (see next).
+Emissions from nitrogen fertilizer production and use have doubled since 1990, driven by rising application rates and tonnage.
+ECCC explains: "inorganic nitrogen (N) fertilizer consumption has more than doubled, from 1.2 Mt in 1990 to 3.0 Mt in 2021"10 See Figure 3.
+Based on current trends, a businessas-usual scenario could see fertilizer-related emissions nearly double again by 2050.
+In 2021, total emissions related to nitrogen fertilizer (from all seven categories) were 21.4 Mt CO2e-making this the second largest source, after cattle (see point D, next page).

-12 Unless otherwise specified, emissions units are millions of tonnes of carbon dioxide equivalent per year, i.e., Mt CO2e per year.
+Unless otherwise specified, emissions units are millions of tonnes of carbon dioxide equivalent per year, i.e., Mt CO2e per